 Linux is a family of open-source Unix Operating Systems, and they are based on the Linux Kernel.
-Linux is one of the most popular operating systems that are capable of running on almost all systems.
-Including embedded as well non-embedded.
+Linux is one of the most popular operating systems capable of running on almost all systems, including embedded as well non-embedded.
 Linux was first introduced in 1991.
 Popular Linux distributions include Debian, Fedora, and Ubuntu.
-These are the most popular Linux based operating systems.
+These are the most popular Linux-based operating systems.
 This was a little about Linux as an operating system.

-If you are here, then probably you have heard about Linux and its abilities before.
-So now you might be wondering if you can run this ever-popular on your Android Smartphones.
+If you are here, you probably have heard about Linux and its abilities before.
+So now you might wonder if you can run this ever-popular on your Android Smartphones.
 The answer to this question is yes, you can run Linux on your Android devices with ease, but of course, you will not be able to extract the full potential of Linux through your Device.
 The main reason behind this is Mobile devices come with weak processors that cannot perform those tasks that a computer can execute.
-But the Linux on Android can perform most of the tasks if not all you throw at it with confidence.
-Now we will start on with the installation of Linux on Android Smartphones.
+But Linux on Android can perform most of the tasks if not all you throw at it with confidence.
+Now we will start with the installation of Linux on Android Smartphones.

 Why Install Linux on Your Android Smartphone?

-Well, before starting off, we would like to tell you that Android is actually a Linux based operating system since it is built on the Linux Kernel.
-So most of the elements in Android are form the house of Linux.
-The kernel basically allows the operating system to interact with the hardware of the mobile, in simple terms.
+Well, before starting, we would like to tell you that Android is a Linux-based operating system since it is built on the Linux Kernel.
+So most of the elements in Android are from the house of Linux.
+The kernel allows the operating system to interact with the mobile hardware in simple terms.

-The main reason for anyone to install Linux on their Android Smartphone is the fact to use other applications that are available only on desktop computers, as well as many users, want to use the full-blown terminal of Linux, which is considered the best command-line interface in the world of operating systems.
-Others may want to reuse their old android device to turn it into a more useful device.
-Well, there are many reasons for the users to install Linux on their Android Smartphones.
+The main reason for anyone to install Linux on their Android Smartphone is to use other applications that are available only on desktop computers, as well as many users want to use the full-blown terminal of Linux, which is considered the best command-line interface in the world of operating systems.
+Others may want to reuse their old Android device to turn it into a more useful device.
+Well, there are many reasons for users to install Linux on their Android Smartphones.
 However, the only problem you can face is the inability to multitask simultaneously.

 Can Your Android Smartphone Run Linux?

 To install Linux on your Android Smartphone, you have many choices available.
-The only thing that matters is your phone is rooted or unrooted.
-If you have an unrooted device, we recommend to root it, to enjoy the full efficiency from Linux.
+The only thing that matters is whether your phone is rooted or unrooted.
+If you have an unrooted device, we recommend rooting it to enjoy the full efficiency of Linux.
 Else, if you wish to continue with an unrooted device, it’s your choice or a matter of device warranty.
-Eventually, in both cases, you are capable of running Linux on your Android Smartphone.
-We will below list the options that are available for rooted as well as an unrooted device to run Linux.
+Eventually, in both cases, you can run Linux on your Android Smartphone.
+Below, We will list the options available for rooted and unrooted devices to run Linux.